BragmaDev/sds-full-stack/README.md

 Repository for a university course

 # Project details
-The final version of the course project is hosted here: https://salty-island-58568.herokuapp.com/ Video of the project: https://1drv.ms/v/s!Au8VkSHdBwtTgoBUJRFSFjQ5WGByHA
+The final version of the course project is hosted here: https://salty-island-58568.herokuapp.com/ <br>
+Video of the project: https://1drv.ms/v/s!Au8VkSHdBwtTgoBUJRFSFjQ5WGByHA

 The project, Twoiter, is a very simple version of Twitter.
 It's made using the MEAN stack.